cmu-sei/moodle-mod_topomojo/README.md

 ## Requirements
 * You must have the Topomojo applcation stack deployed for your organization
-* You must use the same OUATH2 identity server for authentication of Moodle and Topomojo

 ## Installation
 * Download the plugin and extract into mod/topomojo.
+$ Download the related plugins for mojomatch question type and question behaviour.

 ## License
 Topomojo Plugin for Moodle